fyookball/ChainBet/PROTOCOL.md

 Alice and Bob begin by each creating secret values, and then creating a hash of those values which serve as cryptographic commitments.

-The scheme is based on a multisignature address and the idea is that Bob has the responsibility to claim his winnings after learning Alice’s secret.
+The scheme is based on the parties funding a multisignature address and the principle that Bob has the responsibility to claim his winnings after learning Alice’s secret.
 If he does not, Alice would be able to claim a win by default based on a time lock.
 The default win would be necessary since Bob would be motivated to do nothing (keep his secret a secret) once he discovers he has lost the bet.

 But there is a flaw: What compels Alice to reveal the secret, knowing she would be guaranteed to win by “time out” if she doesn’t reveal it?
 Note that Alice’s secret can’t be part of the multisignature script because Bob would then know it before he has committed funds.
 And there is no apparent way to allow Bob to cancel the script if Alice doesn’t share her secret since he could always claim it wasn’t shared if he sees a loss.

-To solve this problem, we add some extra steps prior to the **funding transaction** which moves funds to the primary multiignature smart contract.
-Essentially, Alice and Bob will jointly create a transaction using both of their inputs, with Alice's input coming from a script that requires revealing her secret when spent.
+To solve this problem, we add some extra steps prior to the **funding transaction** which moves funds to the primary multiignature address.
+Essentially, Alice and Bob jointly create a transaction using both of their inputs, with Alice's input coming from a script that requires revealing her secret.
 Bob's signatures should be collected first, ensuring that Alice's secret is not revealed prior to Bob committing his funds.

 In addition, we will provide a means of preventing double spend attacks with the use of escrow addresses.

 ## Escrow Preparation

-To prepare this, Alice and Bob will each set up a temporary "escrow" P2SH address to be used as a holding place just before the funds are transferred into the main bet contract (script).
-Both escrow addreses will require both Alice and Bob's signature.
-Each will also have its own emergency timelock option to retrieve the funds if one of the parties stops cooperating.
+To prepare, Alice and Bob will each set up a temporary "escrow" address to be used as a holding place before creating the funding transaction.
+Both escrow addreses will require both Alice's and Bob's signatures.
+Each escrow address will also have its own emergency timelock option to retrieve the funds if one of the parties stops cooperating.

 ## Alice Escrow Address